arashbrd/Simple-Firebase-messaging-Server/README.md

 ## Installation

-for installing download the project: pip install -r requirements.txt.
+- for installing download the project: `pip install -r requirements.txt`.
   Then go to the project directory and run 'python manage.py runserver' this Project has API in address: api/sendmsg/ to use API you need:

-1-FCM Token:Get by device yo want to send message to 2-Access Token: To generate Access Token you sould have json key file downloaded from firebase.google.com after add your project
+- 1-FCM Token:Get by device yo want to send message to
+- 2-Access Token: To generate Access Token you sould have json key file downloaded from firebase.google.com after add your project

-Note:
+- Note:
   This Api works as 'TokenAuthentication' so that you should get your token from : api/auth-token/ and add your Token in header of POST request as 'Authorization: Token {your_token}'

 ## Usage